ljpetkovic/OCR-cat/GROBID_LAC_LAV/README.md

-# Training the_GROBID-dictionaries_ with the ALTO-XML files
+# Training the *GROBID*-dictionaries with the ALTO-XML files

 The main idea is to train two _GROBID-dictionaries_ models: